Member Information

 grammaticality - 'Considered' vs 'Considered as' - English Language ...

-Considered + object.
-Used when the subject should be just another name for something.
+The theory: Considered + object Used when the subject should be just another name for something.
 Literally, that the object is the subject.
 He should be considered our leader since he makes all the decisions. = He is our leader.
-Considered + as + object.
-Used when the object can be used to replace the subject.
+Considered + as + object Used when the object can be used to replace the subject.
+Indoor soccer should be considered as an alternative to outdoor soccer in winter ...

 word choice - "This is considered..." vs. "This is considered as ...